This post may contain affiliate links. Please read myย privacy policy.

 This oven-baked soy glazed salmon is a quick, easy, and healthy meal perfect for any day of the week!
 Fresh and tender salmon fillets coated in a sweet, savory, and incredibly flavorful soy sauce glaze, prepped and baked in just 30 minutes!

 Salmon is easily one of my favorite proteins to cook and eat!
-It’s healthy, versatile, and so easy to prep even for a busy weeknight meal.
-You can pan-fry, bake, grill, and even poach salmon, and it will still turn out delicious!
+It’s healthy, versatile, and so simple to prepare, even on a busy weeknight.
+I can pan-fry, bake, grill, or poach salmon, and it always turns out delicious!

-If you only have 30 minutes to make dinner, this baked soy sauce salmon recipe is perfect in every way.
-The ingredients are simple and accessible, the prep time is insanely short, and the flavors are absolutely amazing!
+When I only have 30 minutes to make dinner, this baked soy sauce salmon recipe is my go-to.
+The ingredients are simple and easy to find, the prep takes almost no time, and the flavors are absolutely amazing!

 Want to try some of my best fish recipes ever?
 Consider Ginger Soy Fish, Baked Cod, or Lemon Butter Swai Fish next time!